Nance-Lab/diff_classifier/README.md

 https://img.shields.io/github/license/ccurtis7/diff_classifier.svg)](https://github.com/ccurtis7/diff_classifier/blob/master/LICENSE)

-Diff_classifier is a python package for analyzing and visualizing 2D nanoparticle trajectory data from multi-particle tracking analysis.
+diff_classifier is a python package for analyzing and visualizing 2D nanoparticle trajectory data from multi-particle tracking analysis.
 The package utilizes the ImageJ package Trackmate for tracking analysis, and Cloudknot for parallelization on AWS.